 - Taking a deposit can be done (and is covered in this agreement) but we advise that if you can avoid doing so, you should.
 A court may see a deposit as pointing toward this arrangement being a tenancy.

 - Work in to your agreement the right for you to enter the room rented to your renter at any time.
 Although this needs to be done discretely, avoiding giving the renter exclusive occupation of the property helps identify your arrangement as a licence rather than a tenancy.

 - Living with a renter can be less pleasant once you’ve given him or her notice.
 Consider a short term.
 The expectation of a short arrangement will make giving notice easier (e.g. you can mention that you don’t plan to renew, rather than that you want your renter to leave).

 Agreement features and contents

 - Includes sensible, practical provisions to protect the landlord’s interests

-- Full description of the property and the services that the lodger should expect to receive
+- Full description of the property and the services that the renter should expect to receive

-- All likely provisions for restrictions on what the lodger may do in the property
+- All likely provisions for restrictions on what the renter may do in the property

 - Rent period and amount